Mike Ford Player Props: Mariners vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks second in MLB.
+- The Marlins pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins' 4.20 team ERA ranks 16th among all league pitching staffs.
+- The Marlins' 4.28 team ERA ranks 17th across all MLB pitching staffs.

-- Marlins pitchers combine to give up 71 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- The Marlins rank 14th in baseball in home runs given up (74 total, 1.1 per game).

-- Cabrera (5-4) gets the starting nod for the Marlins in his 14th start of the season.
-He has a 4.29 ERA in 63 2/3 innings pitched, with 80 strikeouts.
+- Perez gets the start for the Marlins, his seventh of the season.
+He is 3-1 with a 2.17 ERA and 30 strikeouts in 29 2/3 innings pitched.

-- In his most recent outing on Wednesday against the Kansas City Royals, the righty tossed five innings, giving up one earned run while surrendering two hits.
+- In his last time out on Saturday, the righty tossed five innings against the Chicago White Sox, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.